phischmi/HukyAutomation/README.md

 # HukyAutomation

-This is my approach on automating the Huky 500 Roaster using Artisan Software, VINT-Har
+This is my approach on automating the Huky 500 Roaster using Artisan Software, VINT-Hardware from Phidgets and some selfmade electrics, based on an ATtiny85.
+All necesarry

 My goal was to automate the Huky as much as possible, but with as little effort as necessary.
 Since - for the Huky - the fan has very high impact on ET and therefore BT, this was my starting point.